TheRoddyWMS/Roddy/docs/installationGuide.rst

 For Roddy version 2.4 zips are deployed to Github releases (continuous deployment via Travis).
 The thus installed Roddy will contain all dependencies except the JDK and Groovy.
 Additionally, there is an automatic downloader for the JRE / JDK.

-1. Release ZIPs for Roddy and the Roddy environment are available via [Github Releases](https://github.com/eilslabs/Roddy/releases).
+1. Release ZIPs for Roddy and the Roddy environment are available via `Github Releases`_.
 Download the latest release of the RoddyEnv ZIP and unpack it and change into the Roddy environment directory (e.g. "Roddy").
 2. After that you can install arbitrary releases of the Roddy ZIP into `dist/bin/$major.$minor.$patch` directories.
 3. The default and base plugin repositories need to be cloned into the `dist/plugins/` directory.